EdenBD/lyrics-sentiment/README.md

 # LyricsAudioBoost
 ## Combining BERT and Spotify Valence Feature For Track Sentiment Analysis

-In [this notebook](https://github.com/EdenBD/lyrics-sentiment/blob/master/Tracks_Sentiment_Analysis.ipynb) I combine Spotify audio feature and BERT word embedding, to produce more realistic predictions of sentiment.
+In [this notebook](https://github.com/EdenBD/lyrics-sentiment/blob/master/Tracks_Sentiment_Analysis.ipynb) I combine Spotify audio feature and BERT word embedding to predict tracks sentiments.
-I use [hugginface](https://github.com/huggingface/transformers) pre-trained BERT transformer as an embedding layer, and train an additional bidirectional GRU layer for the sentiment analysis, regression task (outputting a point prediction instead of a class).
+I use [hugginface](https://github.com/huggingface/transformers) pre-trained BERT transformer as an embedding layer, and train an additional bidirectional GRU layer for the sentiment analysis regression task (point prediction in range [0-1]).
-To train the fine-tunning layer of the model, I use Spotify valence attribute on which I added to a lyrics dataset.
+To train the fine-tunning layer of the model I use Spotify valence attribute which I added to a lyrics dataset.

 ### Motivation: